Thomas Thornton (sportsman, died 1823): Works

+In 1800, Thornton published his own, 320-page, account of the 1794 events at Roborough Camp.

 In 1804 Thornton published A Sporting Tour through the Northern Parts of England and Great Part of the Highlands of Scotland.
 It was noticed in the Edinburgh Review of January 1805 by Walter Scott.
 The work was republished in 1896 in the "Sporting Library" of Sir Herbert Maxwell, 7th Baronet.

 Letters to the Earl of Darlington, giving an account of Thornton's second French trip, were written up by a clergyman named Martyn, and appeared in 1806 under the title of A Sporting Tour in France.
 Martyn may have acted as ghostwriter also for the 1804 book.
 A French translation of this work appeared in 1894 in the Revue Britannique.
 In 1806, also, a pamphlet appeared, vindicating Thornton's conduct in a quarrel with a Mr. Burton.